Updated 2026-02-19

 • No landing pages or website builder

-• No SMS (Constant Contact has it)
+• No SMS (Constant Contact has it as add-on)

 • Newer platform, smaller community